 It contains only stiffly beaten egg whites, cream of tartar (mixed with the egg whites to help stabilize them and prevent discoloration), sugar, flour, salt, and flavoring.

 With no egg yolks, butter, or oil, angel food cake is virtuously fat-free – but it is also meringue-sweet.
-Angel food has the highest sugar content of all the sponge cakes.
+Angel food cake has the highest sugar content of all the sponge cakes.
 This high sugar content is necessary to support and stabilize the whipped egg whites that give the cake its light texture.

-This means that angel food must baked in a tubular, straight-sided tin (no patterned bundt pans – they have too many crevices for the fragile structure of the batter).
+This means that angel food cake must baked in a tubular, straight-sided tin (no patterned bundt pans – they have too many crevices for the fragile structure of the batter).